 At the age of thirty eight, he was decisively elected to the United States Congress, a seat that he was to hold for the next decade during the terms of Presidents Reagan, Bush Sr. and Clinton.

 As a member of the House of Representatives Congressman Mfume was active with a broad array of committee obligations.
 He served on the Banking and Financial Services Committee and held the ranking seat on the General Oversight and Investigations Subcommittee.
-He also served as a member of the Committee on Education and as a senior member of the Small Business Committee.
+He also served as a member of the Committee on Education and helped to impact commerce and industry matters as a senior member of the Small Business Committee.

 While in his third term, he was chosen by the Speaker of the House to serve on the Ethics Committee and the Joint Economic Committee of the House and Senate where he was later elected Chairman.
 Congressman Mfume consistently advocated landmark business and civil rights legislation.

 He successfully co-sponsored and helped to pass the Americans with Disabilities Act, strengthened the Equal Credit Opportunity Law and co-authored and successfully amended the Civil Rights Bill of 1991 to apply its provisions to U.S. citizens working for American-based companies abroad.
 He also sponsored legislative initiatives banning assault weapons and establishing stalking as a federal crime.